drvinceknight/pfm/_sources/tools-for-mathematics/08-statistics/tutorial/main.md

 e^bm^a
 $$

-Substituting our values for the `slope` and `intercept` in to these expressions gives the required relationship:
+Substituting our values for the `slope` and `intercept` into these expressions gives the required relationship:

 ```{code-cell} ipython3